-Creating trails and walkways
+Tips for creating trails and walkways around hospitals

 Consultation will help shape your plans and root them in the daily realities of the site, as well as giving staff more ownership of the project.
 Existing site maps provide a good basis for discussion and labelling.
 Use them to surface the tacit knowledge of site users, and identify key landmarks and green destinations.
 OpenStreetMap is also excellent for detailed, opensource data.

 Clarify the purpose of your project.
-Are you creating an amenity for staff, celebrating the site’s heritage, providing a pleasant experience for patients, raising awareness of wildlife, supporting active travel, encouraging site users to take a particular route or to use a particular space?
+Are you creating an amenity for staff; celebrating the site’s heritage; providing a pleasant experience for patients; raising awareness of wildlife; supporting active travel; encouraging site users to take a particular route; or to use a particular space?
 Agree on priorities and what success will look like.
 You may want to collect observational data at the outset so you can later assess impact.

 Clinical staff especially are more likely to use green space that is close to where they work, so bear this in mind in marking locations and designating routes.
 ‘Permission’ to use a space is also critical, so consider how signs and designs can help in providing this.
 Take time to ‘ground truth’ your map, checking names, locations, route timings and safety issues.
-Audit your route’s accessibility: at Mount Vernon Cancer Centre, for instance, this led to the choice of a bound gravel path.
+Audit your route’s accessibility: at Mount Vernon Cancer Centre, for instance, this led to the choice of a flattened woodchip path.
 If you’re producing materials to promote green space and nature, make sure they are suitably colourful and appealing: a taste of the wild outdoors beyond your buildings.